amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ***Post 1447 Mannheim***—Post was an American importer of topping Japanese, bamboo slide rules, made by Hemmi.
 The Post 1447 is an honest slide rule fit for innocent high schoolers.
 It had the Mannheim essentials: $C$, $D$, $A$, $B$, $S$, $L$, and $T$.
 The $S$, $L$, and $T$ scales are on the backside of the slide, which are read through the cutouts on the backside of the slide rule.

 ![Post 1447](./figures/SlideRules/Post1447/front.jpg)

+In my youth, fortunate middle schoolers and high schoolers learn to use the slide rule on a superb Mannheim rule like the Post 1447.
+The cursed, though, had to settle for something like the [Sterling Acumath 400](https://www.sliderulemuseum.com/Acumath/Acu-Math_No400_PlainEdgeStock_OneSidedCursor_GiftOfWilliamMulroy.jpg).

 ***Post 1461 Pocket Versalog II***—The Post 1461 is a miniature version of the Post 1460.
 See the full description in the Post 1460 subsection, below.